vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 - `Content-Type`, which is set to `text/plain`.
 - `Authorization`, which is set to `Token <YourInfluxAPIToken>`.

-After sending the request you should see the submitted value in the Influx Data Explorer.
+After sending the request, we can see the submitted value in the Influx Data Explorer:

 ![image](/assets/2025-08-16/050.png)

 ## Query data

-Querying data is just as straightforward.
-A single API call returns the results, but the response comes in a CSV format with multiple header lines that requires extra parsing.
-To avoid that hassle, use the [InfluxDB Extension](https://templates.peakboard.com/extensions/InfluxDB/index), which handles the formatting for you.
+To query data, we use a single API call that returns all the data.
+However, this data comes in a CSV format with multiple header lines, so it requires extensive parsing.
+To avoid all that hassle, we use the [InfluxDB Extension](https://templates.peakboard.com/extensions/InfluxDB/index), which handles the parsing for us.

-The screenshot below shows the extension in action.
+The following screenshot shows the extension in action.

 Provide the following parameters:

 - `URL` needs to be filled with the URL of the query API call including the organization name, e.g. `http://localhost:8086/api/v2/query?org=LosPollosHermanos`
 - `Token` is the API token